Format of MCAT Test Sections

 What is the Format of MCAT?

 MCAT used to be a paper-based test until 2006.
-From 2007, the pattern for MCAT has changed from paper-based to computer-based.
-MCAT is known to be a standardized test, because although the pattern of the exam has changed, it continues to test specific skills of an individual.
+From 2007, the pattern of the test has changed from paper-based to computer-based.
+It is known to be a standardized test, because although the pattern of the exam has changed, it continues to test specific skills of an individual.
 Unlike various other tests, MCAT is not computer-adaptive, wherein, the level of difficulty rises, if the questions are answered correctly.
-MCAT format is based on 3 multiple-choice sections and 1 writing section.
+The test format is based on 3 multiple-choice sections and 1 writing section.
 Each multiple-choice question carries a raw score and the cumulative raw scores affect your overall score.

-Each of the questions in MCAT format will be displayed one at a time.
+Each of the questions in the test will be displayed one at a time.
 But the candidate is free to go back to a question for reference.
 However, this can be done while the candidate is in the same section.
 After completion of one section, she/he will be unable to go back to the previous section to make any changes.

 What Are the Test Sections in MCAT?

-There are a total of 4 test sections in MCAT format.
+There are a total of 4 test sections in MCAT.
 Let's take a look at each one of them.

 - Verbal Reasoning: There are 40 multiple-choice questions in this section, which one has to complete in one hour.
 Just like other standardized tests, candidates are expected to know the basic grammar and the sentence construction concepts of English, to be able to score well in this section.
 There will be 7 sets of questions that are passage-based; each set will contain 4-7 questions.